samsja/ck/README.md

-# cmd-k
+# ck

-cmd-k converts written instruction into executable shell commands.
+ck converts written instruction into executable shell commands.
 It's a cursor command that works from the terminal.

 ![Demo](demo.gif)